Trespass in English law: Trespass to land

-Trespass in English (and Welsh) law is mostly a civil tort rather than a criminal offence.
-The circumstances in which it is a criminal offence are usually trespass on educational premises, railway property, protected sites, etc.
+Trespass in English and Welsh law is mostly a civil tort rather than a criminal offence.
+The circumstances in which it is a criminal offence are usually trespass on educational premises, railway property, protected sites, etc. Trespass can be an element of a criminal offence when combined with criminal acts, most notably in the offence of burglary.

 In English law, trespass to land involves the "unjustifiable interference with land which is in the immediate and exclusive possession of another".
 It is not necessary to prove that harm was suffered to bring a claim, and is instead actionable per se.
 While most trespasses to land are intentional, in League Against Cruel Sports v Scott, the courts decided that it could also be committed negligently.
 Accidental trespass also incurs liability, with an exception for entering land adjoining a road unintentionally (such as in a car accident), as in River Wear Commissioners v Adamson.
 Although previously a pure tort, the Criminal Justice and Public Order Act 1994 created some circumstances in which trespass to land can also be a crime.

 Land is defined as the surface, subsoil, airspace and anything permanently attached to the land, such as houses.
 The rights of landowners over airspace are not unlimited; in Bernstein of Leigh v Skyviews & General Ltd, the action for trespass failed because the violation of airspace took place several hundred metres above the land.
 This was backed up by the Civil Aviation Act 1982, which provides that it is not trespass if the aircraft is flying at a reasonable height.
 An overhanging crane can constitute trespass, as in Woolerton v Costain, as can an advertising sign, as in Kelsen v Imperial Tobacco Co.
 Possession does not necessarily mean the ownership of land, but the right to eject or exclude others from it.